 The first thing you can do to save money on model trains is buy used.
 Model trains tend to depreciate pretty rapidly unless you’re talking the most exotic stuff.
 Used trains can sell for 1/3 the cost of new ones, or less.
 It’s supply and demand at work.
 There’s more stuff out there than there are people to buy it.

 I buy a lot of used trains from Ebay.
 But there are other options.
 If you live in a decent-sized city, it’s likely you have at least one hobby shop who deals in used trains.
+It’s also likely you’ll get the occasional train show.
+Train shows are great sources for used trains.
 If you have a model railroad club near you, think about joining it.
 Some clubs are great.
 Some aren’t so great.
 But if you happen to have a good club near you, odds are some of the members will be more than happy to sell some of their stuff they no longer use to you.
 Many clubs even hold a swap meet once a year.
 It helps people clear out the boxes under their layouts, and helps newcomers get some new-to-them stuff affordably.

 Other creative sources for used trains